fhk/link_src/README.md

 1. [graph-tool](https://graph-tool.skewed.de/) - this yields a siginificant improvement in the speed at which you can interact with large graphs.
 2. [t-bart](https://cran.r-project.org/web/packages/tbart/index.html) R module - this is an implementation of Tietz-Bart in R which is an alternative to the pmed implementation of a assignment/p-median modelling approach.

+# Shout out

+Thanks to fraenkel-lab and their [pcst_fast](https://github.com/fraenkel-lab/pcst_fast) module.

 # License

+!!!Pending!!!
+Still working out the GPL challenges as this functionality is new and also includes commerical closed source functionality.

 This software is shared under MIT see license file [here](https://github.com/fhk/link_src/blob/master/LICENSE.md).